-Credit Hours Grade Grade Points
+Credit Hours .
+Grade Grade Points

-2-hour course Α 8
+2-hour course · A 8

-3-hour course В 9:
+3-hour course В 9

 4-hour course В 12

-3-hour course C 6
+3-hour course .
+C 6

-Total Credit • Total Grade
+Total Credit Total Grade

 Hours: Points:

-12 • .
-35
+12 35

-35 + 12 = 2.93 tere de Astri
+$35 \div 12 = 2.93$ •

-For repeated courses, only the latest grade earned is included in cumulative grade point averages.
-Transcripts do, however, indicate all work completed in the District, even if the latest grade is lower than a preceding grade.
+For repeated courses, only the latest grade earned is included in cumulative grade point averages, even if the latest grade is lower than a preceding grade.
+However, transcripts do indicate all work completed in the District.
 When a student withdraws from a course being repeated, the cumulative grade point average is calculated by using the immediately preceding grade in the same course.